Lysander Cutler: 1861–62

 In the first summer of the Civil War, Cutler, a respected 54-year-old businessman and Indian-fighter, was commissioned colonel of the 6th Wisconsin Infantry on July 16, 1861.
 This regiment would eventually become one of the units to comprise the famous Iron Brigade of the Army of the Potomac.

 During the fall and winter, he got off to a bad start as a commander, alienating his junior officers by insisting that they pass examinations on military topics, and removing them from command if he was displeased with the results.
-Many men of the regiment were of recent immigrant status and he sometimes enraged the enlisted men of the company by replacing their officers with men of different national backgrounds (and sometimes speaking different languages).
+Many men of the regiment were of recent immigrant status and he sometimes enraged the enlisted men of the company by replacing their officers with men of different national backgrounds, and sometimes speaking different languages.
 Despite these problems, Cutler was elevated to temporary brigade command in the I Corps of the Army of the Potomac on March 13, 1862.

 Cutler's men rejoiced when this temporary position was filled by Brig.
 Gen. John Gibbon that summer.
 The regiment's first significant action was the Second Battle of Bull Run, where he demonstrated that he was a tenacious fighter.
 One soldier in his regiment said that he was "rugged as a wolf."
 During the fighting against Stonewall Jackson at Brawner's Farm, Cutler was severely wounded in the right thigh, causing him to miss the Maryland Campaign and the Battle of Antietam of September 1862.

 When Gen. Gibbon was promoted to division command, he recommended that the recuperating Cutler be given command of the Iron Brigade, but Col. Solomon Meredith of the 19th Indiana had better political connections and received the appointment, dismaying Cutler.
-During the Battle of Fredericksburg in December, however, division commander Maj.
+During the Battle of Fredericksburg in December, division commander Maj.
 Gen. Abner Doubleday placed Cutler in temporary command of the Iron Brigade for a few hours, dissatisfied with what he considered tardy execution of orders by Col. Meredith.
 After the battle, Cutler was promoted to brigadier general, to rank from November 29, 1862.